m3dwards/longmynd.org/content/sites/long-mynd.md

   physicalMaps: 1:50000 137 or Explorer 216
   latlong: 52.5211, -2.8786
 sensitivities:
-  - sensitivity: There is now only 1 ‘PG only’ bottom landing field which is the field immediately below the PG launch area – this can be used for ‘unplanned’ bottom landings only, no deliberate top to bottoms!
-Please see full important details further below!
+  - sensitivity: "There is a new main PG bottom landing field, marked as PG2 on the map.
+PG1, the landing field which is the field immediately below the PG launch area, can only be used for ‘unplanned or emergency landings only, no deliberate top to bottoms! "
   - sensitivity: Black Knoll at the south end of the ridge – usually from October to end January shooting may take place on and below the hill during which there must be no flying on Black Knoll – do not take off from nor fly to